overblog/GraphQLBundle/docs/validation/index.md

 ```
 > **Note**
 >
 > As you might know the `Expression` constraint has one built in variable called [`value`](https://symfony.com/doc/current/reference/constraints/Expression.html#message).
-In order to avoid the name conflicts the resolver variable `value` is renamed to `prevValue`, when using in the `Expression` constraint.
+In order to avoid name conflicts the resolver variable `value` is renamed to `prevValue`, when using in the `Expression` constraint.
 >
 > In short: the `value` represents currently validated input data, and `prevValue` represents the data returned by the previous resolver.